aviyall/windows-backdoor/README.md

 # Python Backdoor for Windows On Public Networks

-This project is a Python-based backdoor that is to be executed on target system, after executing, the Target PC connects to a remote server 'SERVEO' at a specific TCP port from which the connection is forwarded to Attacker system or YOUR PC, Thus succesfully establishing a connection between your PC and the target system and allowing unauthorized access.
-The connection contains a PowerShell command interface, allowing Attacker to execute PowerShell commands on the target system.
+This project is a Python-based Windows backdoor that, once executed on the target PC, establishes a connection to a remote server hosted on SERVEO at a specified TCP port.
+The server then forwards the connection to the attacker's system, successfully bridging communication between the attacker's machine and the target system.
+This connection grants unauthorized access to the target machine and provides a PowerShell command interface.
+Through this interface, the attacker can remotely execute PowerShell commands on the compromised system.
+The best part for this is that this will work even if the firewall and antivirus are running, because all the communications are happening through an ssh tunnel.

 - To get this to working a Tool must be installed on YOUR PC